- Personal development skills can be soft or technical skills.

 Self-confidence is the belief in your abilities, actions and decisions.
 If you have confidence in yourself, you might be more likely to pursue ambitious goals, try new things and believe you can succeed.

 Adaptability is your ability to adjust quickly and easily to new things.
 People who handle change well often get along with a variety of personalities and thrive in any environment.
-They can remain calm in surprising situations.
+They can also remain calm in surprising situations.

 Work ethic includes not only hard work but also reliability, responsibility, quality, determination and discipline.
 People with good work ethic tend to be productive and have a positive attitude.